 How many days to spend here?

-If you are thinking like how I thought– “I don’t mind the crowd.
-I want to explore and know why is it so touristy,” –Two days is good to tour the city.
-Add two more days to make day trips to the other towns and places from here.
+If you think like how I thought ,– “I don’t mind the crowd.
+I want to explore and know why it is so touristy,” –Two days is good for touring the city.
+Add two more days to make day trips to the other towns and places.
 We stayed in Bangkok for three days – Two days in the city and a day trip to Pattaya.
 I am more than happy about what we did.

 Day trip options from Bangkok